opendatalab/MinerU/next_docs/en/user_guide/usage/command_line.rst

 .. admonition:: Tip
    :class: tip

-   For more information about the output files, please refer to the :doc:`../tutorial/output_file_description`
+   For more information about the output files, please refer to the :doc:`TODO: modify link <../tutorial/output_file_description>`